 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Ewing Sarcoma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Ewing sarcoma is part of a group of cancers that affect the bones or nearby soft tissue.
 Cancer occurs when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Depending on the type, Ewing sarcomas develop in different places.

 Bone.
 Ewing sarcoma most often develops in the leg, pelvis, rib, arm, or spine.